CodeGator/CG.Blue/docfx/index.md

 # Introduction

-CG.Purple is an idea for a self contained messaging microservice.
+CG.Blue is an idea for a file storage microservice.